ujjwalcts/Hybrid-app-test-assignment/README.md

 ## Features
-This is an Ionic React.
+This is an Ionic React App.
 Following features are included:
 * Capacitor
 * View base Responsive Design
 * Redux